kddubey/cappr/docs/source/4_user_guide.rst

 Currently, OpenAI models perform better.
 But I'll try to document competitive, instruction-trained LMs which are hosted on HuggingFace as more are released.
-For now, you'll need access to beefier hardware to run them, as :mod:`cappr.huggingface.classify` currently locally loads HuggingFace models.
+For now, you'll need access to beefier hardware to run them, as :mod:`cappr.huggingface` currently locally loads HuggingFace models.

 .. warning:: Some of OpenAI's `GPT-3.5+ models`_ currently don't return token